US colleges mull new virus protocols for students’ return

 Other schools big and small think it’s still possible to keep a pandemic-era residential college experience.

-California Polytechnical University in San Luis Obispo plans to add saliva testing in the winter quarter that will be processed on campus and will allow it “to test many more people much more quickly — our current estimate is 4,000 tests per day by mid-January,” President Jeffrey Armstrong said in a campus-wide message this month.
+California Polytechnic State University in San Luis Obispo plans to add saliva testing in the winter quarter that will be processed on campus and will allow it “to test many more people much more quickly — our current estimate is 4,000 tests per day by mid-January,” President Jeffrey Armstrong said in a campus-wide message this month.

 In the spring semester, Colby College in Maine wants to add some rapid antigen tests to twice-weekly tests for students, faculty and staff.
 It also did away with the one-week spring break replacing it with two mini-breaks in March and April.

-Note: This story has been corrected to show the name of the university in San Luis Obispo is California Polytechnic State University, not California Polytechnical University.